alexkreilein/WhatTheHack/xxx-ChaosStudio/Student/Challenge-02.md

 Create failure at the AKS pod level in your prefered region e.g. EastUS

 - Prepare environment for AKS failures
-- Load and scope Chaos Experiment to the workload's web tier
+- Load and scope the Chaos Experiment to the workload's web tier
-- Observe a failure of a Pod
+- Observe the failure
-- Scale your application in AKS
-- Retry your experiment

-## Food for thought

-- During the experiment, were you able to order a pizza?
-- If not, what could you do to make your application resiliant at the POD layer?
+During the experiment, were you able to order a pizza?
+If not, what could you do to make your application resiliant at the POD layer?

-## Hints
+## Tips

 - verify the the "selector" in the experiment uses namespace of the application
 - Command to view the private and public IP of the pizza application